VC mand_HVID

 Organisation

-Teachings and training programs
+Teachings and training programmes

 Jes Bertelsen on What is Dzogchen?